 - Life Cycle: Plan ☛ Acquire ☛ Operate ☛ Control (ie, great tool and inherent rationale behind all life cycle methodologies) — Whether understanding requirements or building an action plan, blue-chip facilitators mandate the discovery of at least four activities (likely more) by ensuring at minimum one within each of the four primary life-cycle stages.

-- Right-to-left thinking or, focus on deliverable first (ie, starting with the end in mind—forcing the abstract into the concrete) — Many are familiar with the concept of knowing what ‘done’ looks like.
-Top-flight professionals are constantly applying ‘done’ consciousness against the meeting deliverable, agenda step, supporting activity, and even specific questions.
+- Right-to-left thinking or, focus on deliverable first (ie, starting with the end in mind—forcing the abstract into the concrete) — Leadership demands understanding what ‘DONE’ looks like.
+Top-flight professionals constantly apply a ‘DONE’ consciousness against the meeting deliverable, agenda step, supporting activity, and even specific questions.
 Always start with the end in mind.

 - “The Purpose is to . . .
 So That . . . “ (ie, amazing tool to extract the “strategy” behind something too small for a “strategic plan”) — If ever there was a tool that the best professional facilitators would call a ‘screwdriver’, it’s likely the Purpose Tool.
 It can be used over and over again to first build consensus around WHY something exists before discussing WHAT can be done to make it better.